stewartrule/Backbone-Inquiry/README.md

 Current options are: 'orderBy', 'order' and 'limit'

-you can also call orderBy as a method.
+You can also call orderBy as a method.
 The first param is the propertyname.
 The second (optional) parameter can contain all of the options above.

 ### orderBy
 ```coffeescript